Marek Belka: Career in national politics

 Belka was active in the Polish Students' Association and the Polish Socialist Youth Union.
 From 1973 to 1990 he was a member of the Polish United Workers' Party.
 In the 1980s he was the first secretary of the Polish United Workers' Party at the University of Łódź.

-Belka was designated Prime Minister of Poland by President Aleksander Kwaśniewski on 29 May 2004 and sworn into office the next 8 August.
+Belka was designated prime minister of Poland by president Aleksander Kwaśniewski on 29 May 2004 and sworn into office the next 8 August.
 He failed to receive the required parliamentary support on 14 August, but on 11 September he was designated again.
-On 24 October he finally managed to receive enough support in the Sejm – the Lower House of Polish Parliament – winning a vote of confidence by a majority of 235 votes to 215.
+On 24 October he finally managed to receive enough support in the Sejm, winning a vote of confidence by a majority of 235 votes to 215.

 Belka joined the new liberal Democratic Party - demokraci.pl in May 2005, but failed to win a seat in Łódź in the 2005 elections.
 Also in 2005, he was a candidate for the post of OECD Secretary General, but lost to José Ángel Gurría.

 Career in international organizations

-From 2006 to 2008, Belka served as Executive Secretary of the UN Economic Commission for Europe (ECE).
+From 2006 to 2008, Belka served as Executive Secretary of the UN Economic Commission for Europe (UNECE).

 In 2007, Belka was proposed by Poland as managing director of the International Monetary Fund (IMF), but the European Union (EU) finally decided to advance former French minister Dominique Strauss-Kahn's candidacy.

 On 15 July 2008, Strauss-Kahn named Belka as Director of the IMF's European Department, a position Belka took up on 1 November 2008.
 In this capacity, he led the fund's response to the global economic crisis in Europe.